coinflex-exchange/v2/source/includes/_v2_restapi.md

 }
 ```

-Returns the coin balances of the account connected to the API key initiating the request.
+Returns all the coin balances of the account connected to the API key initiating the request.

 Field |Type | Description|
 -------------------------- | -----|--------- |